yaobinwen/cmake-explained/Tutorial.md

 ### 1.1 Prerequisites

-In order to understand CMake more easily and better, the users are strongly recommended to learn the following topics:
+In order to understand CMake more easily and better, the users are strongly recommended to do the following things before learning CMake.

-- Basic object-oriented programming (OOP) knowledge, including:
-  - What is an object?
-  - What is a property of an object?
-  - What is a method (i.e., action) of an object?
-- Understand that reusing code is a fundamental software engineering principle.
-More specifically:
-  - Common code is extracted into functions or modules for reusability.
-  - A programming language typically provides some "include" or "import" (or both) mechanism to make the reusable code available to the current development.
+Firstly, get some basic understanding of [the `make` build tool](https://en.wikipedia.org/wiki/Make_(software)).
+Although CMake and `make` are essentially different, I feel CMake gets a lot of ideas from `make` so knowing `make` will help learning CMake.
+Specifically, learn what "targets" are, what "rules" are, and how to specify the dependencies between different targets in order to build the targets successfully.

+Secondly, get some basic understanding of object-oriented programming (OOP).
+CMake is implemented in C++, so some concepts of CMake are quite similar to the concept of "classes" which have "properties" to define what they are and also "functions" to define what they can do.
+One example is the "target" in CMake, which we will explain later.

+Finally, view CMake as a scripting language.
+This not only helps you to understand why CMake can define variables and functions but also helps to understand why CMake modules (see [cmake-modules(7)](https://cmake.org/cmake/help/latest/manual/cmake-modules.7.html)) are part of CMake.

-### 1.2 How CMake Helps with Building?
+### 1.2 The Problems that CMake Solves

-I'm using CMake 3.21.3.

-The typical steps of building a library or a program are:
-- Install pre-requisites of building the program.
-- Detect the current build host's various system features (i.e., system introspection).
-- Find the external libraries or programs that the target program depends on.
+CMake has many features because it aims to solving many problems.
+Most of the features revolve around building and testing the code, but CMake can also pack up the built artifacts and distribute them.
+This section lists the problems that CMake handles.
+Knowing these problems before diving into CMake details can provide you a view of the "whole forest" of CMake.
+Later, whenever you are learning a specific CMake feature, you will always know where you are in this forest without getting lost.

+The problems are labeled with the indices such as "P1", "P2", and "P3".
+The indices make references easier.

+- **P1: Detect the current build host system's various features.** Many projects conditionally compile the code according to the presence of a particular feature.
+For example, if the build host system provides native threading library, the code will directly use the native threading library; otherwise, it may use its own threading library.
+- **P2: Build a library or an executable that may link to other libraries.** This problem can be divided into smaller problems:
+  - **P2-1: How to define the rules that build the library or the executable.**
+  - **P2-2: How to effectively manage the rules.** If a library is the used in multiple places, we need to make sure the library is linked with the correct parameters everywhere.
+This becomes more challenging when the project and the library keep growing more complex.
+CMake provides the feature "transitive usage requirements" to solve this problem.
+  - **P2-3: How to find a library if it comes from an external package.**
-- Specify the build configuration (e.g., `Debug` vs `Release`).
+- **P3: Specify the build configuration (e.g., `Debug` vs `Release`).**
-- Build the internal libraries.
-- Build the executable programs (linking statically or dynamically).
-- Test the built artifacts to make sure things are built correctly.
+- **P4: Test the built artifacts.**
-- Create an installer.
-- Distribute the installer so others can install it.
+- **P5: Create an installer so others can install the package.**

-The various CMake features are used in different steps.
+The subsequent sections will discuss CMake features and refer back here to show what problems a feature solves.

 ## 2. Target